donnie-darko-6581/AndroidImageLoaderLib/README.md

 11. KSP could be used instead of Kapt, it requires more time to explore
 12. Could avoid heavy libs in ImageLoaderLib to keep size small
 13. Release best practices not followed
+14. Image Loading singleton using Coil, deprecated func to load image

 _For more detailed insights follow commit history._